dag-andersen/kubernetes-reference-highlighter/docs/Report.md

 The fact that the extension highlights which kustomize-files build or do not build can be very useful in debugging a long chain of kustomize layers.

 <img src="/image-ignore/icon_kustomize-tree-2.png" width="330" />

+> Figure X: Visualization of how the extension shows where overlays fail in a chain of overlays.
+The bases are at the bottom levels, while each layer above the bases are overlays.

 ---